philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 The downsides of DWARF:

-- DWARF is not meant for last word precision.
+- DWARF is not meant for precision.
 It is meant to get human debugging in the ballpark.
+Now, surprisingly, DWARF is used to implement exception handling, so that fragment is precise.
-- The concepts of high low correspondence is not sufficiently refined even in DWARF.
+- The high low correspondence in DWARF is still not completely sufficiently refined for our needs.
-- DWARF
-- DWARF does not express some information we still need like verification conditions.
-See extension suggestions below.
+- DWARF does not express at all some information we need like verification conditions.
-- The binary format is a pain in the butt for no reason for us.
+- The low level DWARF binary format is a pain in the butt for no gain in our use case.
 I said DWARF is in essence something like a JSON.
 I'd suggest we literally export a JSONified DWARF.

+See the extensions sections below for suggestions on how to fix some of these problems.

 ## VIBES Config files and DWARF